With the foundation now starting to take shape, Bob Davie enters his fourth season as coach at New Mexico.

 Davie's young defense also had some bright spots, despite having to play six true freshman and have 11 players make at least one start who weren't even on the Lobo defense in 2012.

-True freshman Dakota Cox became the first freshman since Blake Irwin in 1994 to lead the team in tackles with 99, and Cox earned the Football Writers Association of America Freshman All-America Team honors.
+True freshman Dakota Cox became the first freshman since Blake Irwin in 1994 to lead the team in tackles with 99, and Cox earned Football Writers Association of America Freshman All-America Team honors.

 Senior Dallas Bollema and junior Brett Bowers made honorable mention All-MW and junior cornerback SaQwan Edwards led the MW and ranked ninth nationally with three fumble recoveries.